 The Urban Trails Program has identified priority trail projects throughout the Red Line corridor in the 2014 Urban Trails Plan.
 Red Line Trail presents a great opportunity for North-South connectivity starting from Central East Austin and spanning the length of the city.
 It would also provide key connections to public transit, including linking with Capital Metro’s MetroRail line.

-Including a number of smaller connectors throughout the system, the following portions of Red Line Trail are completed and open to the public:
+The following portions of Red Line Trail are completed and open to the public:

 - Along New Hope Drive, between the cities of Leander and Cedar Park

 - Between Morrow St. and US 290